tunapanda/funzo-app/README.md

 # Funzo-app

-This is a preview of ember and H5P running as an app inside Phonegap/Cordova
+This is a preview of ember and H5P running as an app inside Phonegap/Cordova.

-See [here](https://github.com/tunapanda/funzo-app/wiki/Development-Guide) for information on how to contribute
+See [here](https://github.com/tunapanda/funzo-app/wiki/Development-Guide) for information on how to contribute.

+Courses during development are added via bower E.G. `bower install tunapanda/funzo-CSE-1000 --save`.

+Prefix any new courses with `funzo` to ensure they are added during the build process.

 ## Prerequisites